amr-ayoub/CarND-Advanced-Lane-Lines/writeup_report.md

 ## Pipeline (Project video)
-Now from the previous pipeline we know where the lines are we have a fit!
-In the video frames we don't need to do a blind search again, but instead we can just search in a margin around the previous line position.
+Now from the previous pipeline we know where the lines are, in the video frames we don't need to do a blind search again, but instead we can just search in a margin around the previous lines position.

-Same steps applied to the video frames(images) but added to them radius of curvature calculation and vehicle from centre offset.
+Same steps above applied to the video frames(images) but added to them radius of curvature calculation and vehicle offset from the centre.

-### Radius of curvature calculation and vehicle from centre offset
+### Radius of curvature calculation and vehicle offset from centre
 I used Udacity algorithm and code provided in the lesson.

 I used the formula below to find the radius of curvature:

 ![alt text](output_images/curvature_formula.png)